 It's pretty hard to get beyond this price difference and we suspect that many will look at that £399 price and find it a much easier commitment than the Playbar.

-Sonos Beam and Playbar are both two-in-one speakers, streaming music while also offering cinema sound to your TV.
-They can sit flat below the TV too, but they can also be wall-mounted to sit underneath a wall-hung TV.
-They also both offer similar features and functions, though Beam is more advanced, as it has built-in Alexa for voice control and it connects to your TV via HDMI, unlocking the potential for much more control.
+The Sonos Beam and Playbar are both two-in-one speakers, streaming music while also offering cinema sound to your TV.
+They can sit below the TV too, but they can also be wall-mounted to sit underneath a wall-hung TV.
+They also both offer similar features and functions, though Beam is more advanced and it connects to your TV via HDMI, unlocking the potential for much more control.